 The STI is often seen as the benchmark for the Singapore equities market, much like how the S&P 500 is seen as the benchmark for the US market.
 It is also sometimes affectionately called the blue-chip index by investors, considering that the stocks that make up the index are mainly blue chip stocks.

 The Nikko AM STI ETF and the SPDR STI ETF are both exchange traded funds (ETFs) that track and aim to replicate the performance of the STI.
-If you’re an investor looking to invest broadly in the Singapore market, you’d be choosing between these two ETF options.

 Why do people choose to invest in an STI ETF?

 Be it the SPDR STI ETF or the Nikko AM STI ETF, investors will be rewarded with dividends of about 4% yield twice a year.
-This attracts investors that are looking to grow their passive income from dividends.

 As the STI consists of the top 30 companies on the SGX, this provides instant diversification for investors as the companies span different sectors and industries.
 However, do also keep in mind that although there is diversification, the STI still heavily comprises bank stocks by weightage.